How to Participate

 45-Day Comment Period

-When the California Department of Education (CDE), SBE, or the State Superintendent of Public Instruction (SSPI) amends, repeals, or adds language to a regulation, a Notice of Proposed Rulemaking (Notice) is filed with the Office of Administrative Law (OAL) and is published in the California Regulatory Notice Register (Register) (Outside Source).
-The Notice is also mailed to those individuals who have asked to be on the rulemaking agency's Notice mailing list1, and is posted on the CDE's Web site (regulations website).
+When the California Department of Education (CDE), SBE, or the State Superintendent of Public Instruction amends, repeals, or adds language to a regulation, a Notice of Proposed Rulemaking (Notice) is filed with OAL so it can publish the Notice in the California Regulatory Notice Register (Register).
+Additionally, the CDE sends the Notice via email or the U.S. Postal Service to those individuals who have asked to be on the CDE’s Notice mailing list1 and to school districts, county offices of education and charter schools.
+The Notice is posted on the CDE's regulations web page.

-A 45-day public comment period commences on a proposed rulemaking action when the Notice is published in the Register.
-The 45-day public comment period allows individuals the opportunity to submit written, faxed, or e-mailed comments on a proposed regulation to the CDE’s Regulations Coordinator.
+A 45-day public comment period commences for a proposed rulemaking action on the day the Notice is published in the Register.
+The 45-day public comment period allows individuals the opportunity to submit written, faxed, or email comments on a proposed regulation to the CDE’s Regulations Coordinator.
 The Notice explains how to obtain access to the proposed regulation text, the Initial Statement of Reasons and who to contact if questions arise regarding the content of the regulations.
-The Notice also specifies the date, time, and location of a public hearing at which comments may be made on the proposed regulation orally and/or in writing.
+The Notice also specifies the date, time, and location of a public hearing at which oral and/or written comments may be submitted on the proposed regulation.

-The Administrative Procedures Act (APA) does not require that the CDE provide an oral or written return response to the commentor.
-However, the Final Statement of Reasons (a document submitted to the OAL in the completed rulemaking file) must demonstrate that each relevant, timely comment has been considered.
+The APA does not require that the CDE provide an oral or written return response to the comment.
+However, the Final Statement of Reasons (a document submitted to the OAL in the final rulemaking file) must demonstrate that each relevant, timely comment has been considered.

 The CDE, SBE, or SSPI may adopt an emergency regulation for notice and comment.
-An emergency regulation takes effect immediately.
-The CDE, SBE, or SSPI may adopt an emergency regulation if it can show that the regulation is necessary for the immediate preservation of public peace, health and safety, or general welfare, or if a statute deems the regulation to be an emergency for purposes of the APA.
+An emergency regulation takes effect immediately upon filing with Secretary of State.
+The CDE, SBE, or SSPI may adopt an emergency regulation if it can be shown that the regulation is necessary for the immediate preservation of public peace, health and safety, or general welfare, or if a statute deems the regulation to be an emergency for purposes of the APA.

 1 If you would like to be placed on the mailing list to receive a copy of all regulation Notices, please send an email to firstname.lastname@example.org.